laanito/tuqan/Readme.md

 This is an old ISO9001 ISO14001 app that I had from around 2005.
-My plan is refactoring this to new technologies From old PHP 5.1 to PHP 7 From custom AJAX framework to moder PHP frameworks From PEAR libraries to composer
+My plan is refactoring this to new technologies From old PHP 5.1 to PHP 7 From custom AJAX framework to modern PHP frameworks From PEAR libraries to composer